Bleuje/variations-combinator/README.md

 The following blog shows images generated with this tool : [https://math-art-variations.tumblr.com/](https://math-art-variations.tumblr.com/)

+openFrameworks [ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (I think you should use my fork because of a fix).

 Tested only on linux so far.
-Making this useable by other people than me is a work in progress :)
+Making sure this is useable by other people than me is a work in progress... :)

-openFrameworks [ofxGamepad](https://github.com/Bleuje/ofxGamepad) addon is used (I think you should use my fork because of a fix).

 ![examples of outputs](doc/outputs-examples.gif)